casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 <!-- TODO - add this section when the link is ready.
 ## Calling Contracts that Return a Value

-Visit the [Interacting with Runtime Return Values]() tutorial to learn to call a contract that returns a value.
+Visit the [Interacting with Runtime Return Values](/dapp-dev-guide/tutorials/return-values-tutorial/) tutorial to learn to call a contract that returns a value using session code or contract code.
 -->

 ## What's Next? {#whats-next}